utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 ```
 In this example, we declare two path parameters:

-*  `lang`: Can only take values in `'en'` and `'zh'`
+*  `lang`:  take values in `'en'` and `'zh'`
 *  `page`:  is a parameter greater than or equal to 1 and defaults to 1

-Parameters with default values are passed in directly if they are not provided in the path, so we get the output when we request it `GET/doc/en`.
+Parameters with default values are passed in directly if they are not provided in the path, so we get the following output when we request `GET/doc/en`.
 ```json
 {"lang": "en", "page": 1}
 ```